fossabot/rfcs/text/0000-rebase-buildpack-contributed-layers.md

 - **Increased complexity**: Additional metadata and validation logic increases implementation complexity
 - **Performance overhead**: Layer analysis and validation may add time to rebase operations
 - **Compatibility constraints**: Some base image updates may become impossible due to strict compatibility requirements
+- **Single Layer**: This is intended to be a 1 to 1 layer replacement.
+You can't turn 1 layer into many layers or define a hard relationship between layers such that 2 layers get replaced in a single patch selector.
+- **Packages**: This does not address being able to patch a vuln on a single `npm` package in a layer that `node_modules`.

 # Alternatives
 [alternatives]: #alternatives